jasonpowel/ConsoleLogger/Docs/README.md

 ## Console Logger
 Console Logger provides a streamlined and feature rich approach to logging to the console.
-It can serve as a utility for other libraries to log to the console.
+It can serve as a utility for other libraries to log to the console and now that scripting is going to be seen more in the language; this is a must have in your toolbox.

 ## Features
 ### Disposable Consoles